feldera/feldera/docs/sql/aggregates.md

 # Aggregate operations

-## Standard aggregate functions
+## Standard aggregate operations

+A `SELECT` expression in the [SQL grammar](grammar.md) can contain one or more aggregation functions.
 Aggregate functions are specified using the following grammar:

 ```
 aggregateCall: